Post

 $ JEKYLL_ENV=production bundle exec jekyll b

-Unless you specified the output path, the generated site files will be placed in folder _site of the project’s root directory.
-Now you should upload those files to the target server.
+Unless you specified the output path, the generated site files will be placed in the _site folder of the project’s root directory.
+Upload these files to your target server.

 This post is licensed under CC BY 4.0 by the author.